-Change purses have been in use since there’s been coin money, and men were the first to carry genuine leather coin purses.
-Old coin purses from Egyptian hieroglyphs depicted men carrying small rudimentary pouches around their waist – hung on jewelled belts or pin to their undergarments to prevent theft.
+Change Coin Purse have been in use since there has been coin money, and men were the first to carry genuine leather coin purses.
+Old coin purses can be found in Egyptian hieroglyphs that depict men carrying small rudimentary pouches around their waist - hung on jewelled belts or pin to their undergarments to prevent theft.

-Over time, handmade leather coin purses had continually evolved to meet the needs of contemporary usage.
+Over time, handmade leather coin purses had continually grown to meet the needs of contemporary usage.

-Let’s transcend the pages of history to know about the artistic evolution of change coin purses over time.
+Let's transcend the pages of history to know about the artistic evolution of change Coin Purse..

-You can find the historical evidence of medieval coin bags in the manuscript “Book of Hours” from Poitiers, 1415, still kept in The Morgan Library & Museum in New York.
+We can find the historical evidence of medieval Coin Purse in the manuscript "Book of Hours" from Poitiers, 1415, still kept in The Morgan Library & Museum in New York.

-Medieval coin bags had convenient leather closing at the front with a flap or leather thong to keep coins safe and quick mounting to belts.
+Medieval Coin Purse had convenient leather closing at the front with a flap or leather thong to keep coins safe and quick mounting to belts.

 Men's fashion also changed with the invention of pockets around 1670.
 They no longer had to carry the small pouch strapped to a girdle as they evolved to become wallets.